pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     - "Dense part" is a strided tensor that is obtained by fixing the indices of all sparse dimensions in a hybrid tensor.

-1. We propose to extend sparse tensor constructors with a keyword argument `fill_value`, used to define the value for unspecified elements of the constructed sparse tensor.
+1. We propose to extend sparse tensor constructors with an extra keyword argument `fill_value`, used to define the value for unspecified elements of the constructed sparse tensor.